maniacbug/mighty-1284p/README.md

 Select Preferences, set the sketchbook to /Users/andershedberg/git/arduino-gsm/GSM_1284p as this will point hardware and board libraries to correct place.
 Otherwise compiler will not find #include files and hardware definitions.

+GSM3ShieldV1AccessProvider in the standard GSM folder has been modified and the standard library file needs to be a non .c, .h or .cpp file or multiple defintions will collide.

 # Mighty 1284P: Platform files for Arduino to run on ATmega1284P

 ## What is it?